LukeD77/Agent_based_modeling_DATA440/Getting_started_R.md

+# Getting started with R and RStudio assignment

 Here is my challenge question graph for the getting started with R and RStudio section.
 My modifications include increasing the size of the graph, number of symbols, and their size.
 I also pathed through 7 dwellings instead of 3.